Vertex Cuts: Optimally nested cuts

-\begin{proof} Let $E$ be any thin cut.
-If $E$ is in $M(C^*\cap D^*)\cap M(C\cap D)$ then, by Lemma~\ref{lemm:not_nested_corner}, $E$ is in $M(C)$ and in $M(D)$.
-Hence if $E$ is counted twice on the left of the above inequality then it is also counted twice on the right.
+\begin{proof} If a thin cut $E$ is in $M(C^*\cap D^*)\cap M(C\cap D)$ then, by Lemma~\ref{lemm:not_nested_corner}~(i), $E$ is in $M(C)$ and in $M(D)$.
+Hence if $E$ is counted in twice on the left side of (i) then it is also counted twice on the right.